 If applicable, must adhere to the policy of bringing only one biological or adopted child (12 and under) into the Village home

-Must be willing to move to one of our three Villages (Lockport Village, Chicago Village, and Roosevelt Square Village)
+Must be willing to move to any one of our three Villages (Lockport Village, Chicago Village, and Roosevelt Square Village)

 Must be willing to commit to three years of service as a full-time, professional Foster Parent